Stream And Consumer Configuration

 Your NATS server must be configured to allow jetstreams before initiation.
+Please see the documentation for more details.

 By configuring a stream and consumer, messages that are sent while a subscription is inactive can be consumed at a later time, e.g., when the subscription is restarted.
 This can help to prevent the loss of messages.